-- A. The forest canopy within the driplines of existing trees shall not be disturbed. - B. Only vegetation from the Oregon City Native Plant List shall be planted within these facilities. - C. Mitigation is required, subject to OCMC 17.49.180 or 17.49.190. - D. The storm water facility may encroach up to one-half the distance of the NROD corridor. - E. The stormwater facility shall not impact more than one thousand square feet of the NROD.
-Impacts greater than one thousand square feet shall be processed as a Type III application. - F. The community development director may allow landscaping requirements of the base zone, other than landscaping required for parking lots, to be met by preserving, restoring and permanently protecting habitat on development sites within the Natural Resource Overlay District. - G. The design of the stormwater facility shall be subject to OCMC 13.12.
+- A. The forest canopy within the driplines of existing trees shall not be disturbed. - B. Only vegetation from the Oregon City Native Plant List shall be planted within these facilities. - C. Mitigation is required, subject to Section 17.49.180 or 17.49.190. - D. The storm water facility may encroach up to 1/2 the distance of the NROD corridor - E. The stormwater facility shall not impact more than 1,000 square feet of the NROD.
+Impacts greater than 1,000 square feet shall be process as a Type III application. - F..
+The Community Development Director may allow landscaping requirements of the base zone, other than landscaping required for parking lots, to be met by preserving, restoring and permanently protecting habitat on development sites within the Natural Resource Overlay District.

-17.49.160 - Standards for land divisions.
+17.49.160 Standards for Land Divisions

-Other than those land divisions exempted by OCMC 17.49.070.G., new residential lots created within the NROD shall conform to the following standards.
+Other than those land divisions exempted by Section 17.49.070 (G), new residential lots created within the NROD shall conform to the following standards.

-- A. For a lot for an existing residence currently within the NROD.
+A. For a lot for an existing residence currently within the NROD.
 This type of lot is allowed within the NROD for a residence that existed before the NROD was applied to a subject property.
-A new lot for an existing house may be created through a partition or subdivision process when all of the following are met: - 1.
-There is an existing house on the site that is entirely within the NROD area; and - 2.
+A new lot for an existing house may be created through a partition or subdivision process when all of the following are met:

+- 1. There is an existing house on the site that is entirely within the NROD area; and - 2.
 The existing house will remain; and - 3.
-The new lot is no larger than required to contain the house, minimum required side setbacks, garage, driveway and a twenty-foot deep rear yard, with the remaining NROD area beyond that point protected by a conservation easement, or by dedicating a conservation tract or public open space. - B. Protection and ownership of NROD areas in land divisions:
+The new lot is no larger than required to contain the house, minimum required side setbacks, garage, driveway and a 20-foot deep rear yard, with the remaining NROD area beyond that point protected by a conservation easement, or by dedicating a conservation tract or public open space.